 As a little girl, Samantha Knowles didn’t stop to consider why most of her dolls—her American Girl dolls, her Cabbage Patch Kids, her Barbie dolls—were black like her.
 But black dolls were not common in her upstate New York hometown, whose population remains overwhelmingly white.
-So when Knowles was 8 years old, one of her friends innocently asked “Why do you have black dolls?”
-And she didn’t know quite what to say.
+So when Knowles was 8 years old, and one of her friends innocently asked “Why do you have black dolls?”, she didn’t know quite what to say.

 “When you see a doll, it’s such a wonderful reminder of your beauty.
 Somebody took the time to make a doll in your likeness.”

 But that question stuck with her, and in college, she started to consider how she would answer as an adult.
 Finally, as an undergraduate film student at Dartmouth, she connected with a small but passionate group of black doll enthusiasts who gather at black doll shows around the country, and for her senior honors thesis, Knowles, now 22, completed a documentary called “Why Do You Have Black Dolls?” to articulate the answer.